AdobeDocs/deliverability-learn.en/help/putting-it-in-practice/ac-ssl-certificate-request.md

 1. Copy the certificate text into an online decoder, such as https://www.sslshopper.com/certificate-decoder.html, or https://www.entrust.net/ssl-technical/csr-viewer.cfm.
     Alternatively, you can use the *OpenSSL* command locally on a Linux machine.
 For more on this, refer to [this external page](https://www.shellhacks.com/decode-ssl-certificate/).
 1. Make sure the certificate resolves properly including the Common Name, SAN, Issuer and Validity Period.
-1. If the SSL certificate verification is successful, check that the certificate matches the CSR using [this website](https://www.sslshopper.com/certificate-key-matcher.html).
-1. Select **Check if a CSR and a certificate match**, and enter your certificate and your CSR in the corresponding fields.
+1. If the SSL certificate verification is successful, check that the certificate matches the CSR using [this website](https://www.sslshopper.com/certificate-key-matcher.html): select **Check if a CSR and a certificate match**, and enter your certificate and your CSR in the corresponding fields.
 They should match.

 ### Step 5 - Request the SSL certificate installation

-**If you have access to the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html):**<!--SPECIFIC TO CAMPAIGN?-->

-Follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#installing-ssl-certificate) to upload the certificate to Control Panel.
+* If you have access to the [Control Panel](https://experienceleague.adobe.com/docs/control-panel/using/control-panel-home.html), follow the instructions on [this page](https://experienceleague.adobe.com/docs/control-panel/using/subdomains-and-certificates/renewing-subdomain-certificate.html#installing-ssl-certificate) to upload the certificate to Control Panel.

-**Otherwise:**

-Create another Support ticket via https://adminconsole.adobe.com/ to request Adobe to install the certificate on the Adobe server(s).
+* Otherwise, create another Support ticket via https://adminconsole.adobe.com/ to request Adobe to install the certificate on the Adobe server(s).

 You’ll need to provide: